MSRConnections/Azure-training-course/Content/Storage/StorageHOL.md

     azure storage account list
     </pre>

 1. In order to use a storage account from the CLI, you must know the storage account's name, and you must have the storage account's access key.
 You can get that key from the Azure Portal, (as you did in Exercise 1), or you can get it from the  CLI.
-To display a list of keys associated with the storage account, run the following command, replacing *[accountname]* with the name of the storage account you created in Exercise 1:
+To display a list of keys associated with the storage account, run the following command, replacing *accountname* with the name of the storage account you created in Exercise 1:

     <pre>
-    azure storage account keys list [accountname]
+    azure storage account keys list <i>accountname</i>
     </pre>

 	The CLI will respond something like this: